Christmas in London 2026: The 25 Most Magical Things to Do

 Our go-to spots include The Bavarian Village for its great entertainment, and The Fire Pit for its live bands or DJs while you enjoy festive cocktails at the open-air bar.

 But be prepared: Winter Wonderland can get incredibly crowded (and we mean really crowded), especially in the evenings and on weekends.
-It can also be quite expensive.
+It can also be quite expensive compared with some of Europe's best Christmas markets.

 Hyde Park Winter Wonderland